awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

  Consider the following for the scale\-out process:

 1. Although there are multiple placement constraints, we recommend that you only use the `distinctInstance` task placement constraint\.
-This prevents the scale\-out process from stopping because you are using a placement constraint that is not compatible with the sampled instances\.
+This placement contraint prevents the scale\-out process from stopping because you are using a placement constraint that is not compatible with the sampled instances\.

 1. Managed scaling works best if your Auto Scaling group uses the same or similar instance types\.
 For more information, see [Managed scale\-out behavior](#managed-scaling-scaleout)\.

 1. When a scale\-out process is required and there are no available container instances, and then a container instance becomes available, Amazon ECS always scales\-out to 200% \(two instances\)\.

-1. The `instanceWarmupPeriod` might affect the overall scale limit, because second scale\-out step needs to wait until the `instanceWarmupPeriod` time expires\. \.
+1. The `instanceWarmupPeriod` might affect the overall scale limit, because the second scale\-out step waits until the `instanceWarmupPeriod` time expires\. \.
 If you need to reduce this time, make sure that the value is large enough for the EC2 instance to launch and start the Amazon ECS agent \(which prevents over\-provisioning\)\.

 1. Cluster Auto Scaling supports Launch Configuration, Launch Templates and multiple instance types in the capacity provider Auto Scaling group\.
 You can also use attribute\-based instance type selection without multiple instances types\.